 Design & Connectivity

-The MSI Optix MPG27CQ 144Hz gaming monitor has a 1800R curvature which isn’t particularly noticeable on a 27″ screen, but it does add to the gameplay immersion.
+The MSI Optix MPG27CQ 144Hz gaming monitor has a 1800R curvature, which isn’t particularly noticeable on a 27″ screen, but it does add to the viewing immersion.

 Moving on, the monitor has a versatile design with up to 120mm height adjustment, -5°/20° tilt, -/+ 45° swivel, and 100 x 100mm VESA mount pattern, but there’s no pivot function.

-Connectivity includes a DisplayPort 1.2a, two HDMI 2.0 ports, a dual USB3.0 hub, an audio line-out, a microphone line-in, and a combined audio jack.
+Connectivity includes DisplayPort 1.2a, two HDMI 2.0 ports, a dual-USB 3.1 hub, audio line-out and microphone line-in ports, and a combined audio jack.

 For 2560×1440 at 144Hz and FreeSync, you can use all three display connectors.
 The monitor also has an anti-glare coating and ultra-thin bezels, ideal for multi-monitor gaming setups.